nice-game-hints/zniw-adventure/Fungilla/AfterCloak/trash.md

 order: 150
 ---

-So, we found the hidden path - and it was covered in trash that was blocking the path.
+So, we found the hidden path - and it was blocked by a mound of smelly trash.

 # What will I need to clear the path?
 A simple object won't do the job here - maybe someone can help?